Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

 There are three types of encryption algorithms:

-1. **Symmetric ciphers**: all parties that want to decrypt or encrypt the data share the same secret key.
+1. **Symmetric ciphers**: all parties use the same key, for both decrypting and encrypting data.
    Symmetric ciphers are typically very fast and can process very large amount of data.

-2. **Asymmetric ciphers**: senders and receivers have different keys.
+2. **Asymmetric ciphers**: senders and receivers use different keys.
-   Senders use *public* keys (non-secret) to encrypt whereas receivers use *private* keys (secret) to decrypt.
+   Senders encrypt with *public* keys (non-secret) whereas receivers decrypt with *private* keys (secret).
    Asymmetric ciphers are typically very slow and can process only very small payloads.
 Example: :doc:`oaep`.

 3. **Hybrid ciphers**: the two types of ciphers above can be combined in a construction that inherits the benefits of both.
-   An *asymmetric* cipher is used to protect a short-lived and message-specific symmetric key, and a *symmetric* cipher (under that key) encrypts the actual data.
+   An *asymmetric* cipher is used to protect a short-lived symmetric key, and a *symmetric* cipher (under that key) encrypts the actual message.

 Symmetric ciphers
 -----------------